mosessupposeshis/imessage/README.md

 The installer handles everything: Homebrew, dependencies, building, Beeper login, iMessage login, config, and LaunchAgent setup.

-After new commits or if you need to restatr the bridge:
+After new commits or if you need to restart the bridge:

 ```bash
 git clone https://github.com/mosessupposeshis/imessage.git